FarahRahmeh/compression-app/README.md

 - Conversely, if the data is mostly random or has little repetition, the compression results will be limited or may not reduce the size noticeably.
 - These algorithms work well for data with lots of redundancy, making them suitable for text files, logs, and certain types of media with repetitive patterns(e.g., JSON).

-*Note: 🖇 * While Huffman and Shannon-Fano coding are excellent educational tools, modern applications often employ more advanced algorithms like ZIP, LZMA, or DEFLATE for practical use.
+> While Huffman and Shannon-Fano coding are excellent educational tools, modern applications often employ more advanced algorithms like ZIP, LZMA, or DEFLATE for practical use.

 ## 🖼 Screenshots from the app